 In the afternoon, a quick drive up into Wisconsin was done just to be proactive.
 Gigi had two months of training with a Pro in March and April.
 In addition, we have done many HRC line setps with a shotgun using primer loads.
 I found an old, half full box of Days End Popper loads that are very loud.
 Also, there were several steel trap loads for more noise.
 Starting at 100 yards, Gigi was running "stand alone/send back" singles with me throwing and shooting.
 There were no issues except she broke on the first three.....which was OK.
 As I got closer, she was a bit more focused and steady.
 The trap loads were loud.
 Gigi is "good to go" and wanting more.
 Checking this out again was important because she will be in the goose blind right next to me....very soon.

 Oct 17 Well, it was the "Opener".
 Illinois duck & goose season opened this morning.
 In addition, the goose blind on Thorson Pond was ready.
 However, experience gained by systematic scouting has resulted in sleeping in.
 About a mile east of Thorson Pond is Legend Lake.
-Until they show up there, the use of Thorson Pond is relegated to nothing more than a scenic views or retriever training.
-The geese tend spend the summer working up and down the Rock River which is several miles west.
+Until they show up there, the use of Thorson Pond is relegated to nothing more than scenic views and/or retriever training.
+The geese tend to spend the summer working up and down the Rock River which is several miles west.
 When the new crop of young geese get their flight wings prepared, they start moving farther from the river.
 They are now only a short flight to the goose pond blind.
 Scouting will let me know when to setup.
-Until then.....we will simply train and scout.
+Until then.....we will simply train (and scout).

 note: The following photo is from a scouting trip last season....too many.